spamjs/book/module/README.md

 });
 ```
-To extend form parent module
+To extend from parent module

 ```javascript